jlangch/venice/doc/readme/concurrency.md

 ## Bare Threads

 The `thread` function executes a function in another thread, returning immediately to the calling thread.
-Returns a _promise_ which will receive the result of the calling function when completed.
+It returns a _promise_ which will receive the result of the calling function when completed.

 **Note:** Each call to `thread` creates a new expensive system thread.
 Consider to use